mrhhyu/tensorflow_fedora/README.md

-# Install TensorFlow on Fedora
+# Build TensorFlow on Fedora

 TensorFlow is a well-known and open source machine learning framework in industry as well as academia that supports both CPU and GPU based computations.